Sharon Epperson, named one of "12 to Watch in TV News" in 2018, can be seen regularly on CNBC television and other media platforms.

-As CNBC's senior personal finance correspondent, Sharon Epperson covers the many facets of how people manage, grow and protect their money.
+As CNBC's senior personal finance correspondent, Epperson covers the many facets of how people manage, grow and protect their money.
 Her expertise includes saving and investing for retirement, paying for college, managing mortgage, student loan, credit card and other debt, and building a financial legacy through estate planning.

-Epperson was named one of the "Best Personal Finance Experts of 2014."
-In addition to reporting for CNBC and CNBC Digital, she hosts the weekly original CNBC Digital video program, "Retire Well".
-She also appears regularly on the syndicated program On the Money and Public Television's Nightly Business Report.
-Both shows are produced by CNBC.
+She hosts the CNBC Digital original video series, "Retire Well" and "Your Money, Your Future."
+She appears regularly on the syndicated program On the Money and Public Television's Nightly Business Report.
+Both TV shows are produced by CNBC.
 Epperson is also a regular contributor on NBC's Today, NBC Nightly News, MSNBC and NBC affiliates nationwide.